 Class of Assets Valuation Basis Property, Plant and Equipment: Dwellings Current value, comprising existing use value for social housing.
 Dwellings are valued using market prices for comparable properties, adjusted to reflect occupancy under secure tenancies.
 Property, Plant and Equipment: Other Land and Buildings Current value, comprising existing use value.
 Where prices for comparable properties are available in an active market, properties are valued at market value taking into account the existing use.
 Where no market exists or the property is specialised, current value is measured at depreciated replacement cost.
-Property, Plant and Equipment: Surplus Assets Land, Office and Retail assets have been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area, the measurement basis is fair value estimated at highest and best use from a market participant's perspective.
+Property, Plant and Equipment: Surplus Assets Land, Office and Retail assets have been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
 Market conditions for these asset types are such that the level of observable inputs are significant leading to the properties being categorised at Level 2 in the fair value hierarchy.
 Pensions Assets Fair value quoted securities - current bid price unquoted securities - professional estimate unitised securities - current bid price property - market value.